Sachiko Tsuruta

-Sachiko Tsuruta is a Japanese-born American astrophysicist.
+Sachiko Tsuruta (* around 1934) is a Japanese-born American astrophysicist.

 Education

 Tsuruta received a bachelor's degree from the University of Washington in 1956.
 She subsequently went on to Columbia University where she earned a master's degree in 1959 and a doctorate in 1964.
 While at Columbia she worked with Hong-Yee Chiu and Alastair G. W. Cameron at the NASA Goddard Institute for Space Studies.

 Career

 Simulated view of a neutron star with accretion disk.
 The disk appears distorted near the star due to extreme gravitational lensing.

 After obtaining her doctorate, Tsuruta worked at the Smithsonian Astrophysical Observatory and then beginning in the early 1970s at NASA Goddard Space Flight Center She joined the faculty of the physics department at Montana State University as a visiting professor in 1977 and as a tenure track professor in 1990.
 In 2016, she became a professor emerita and research professor in physics at MSU.
 Tsuruta has also been a visiting professor at other institutions, including the Max Planck Institute for Astrophysics and several universities in Japan.